-employers, the community and governments providers.
-ASQA is responsible for regulating Australian Skills Quality Authority (ASQA) is responsible for ensuring quality vocational have confidence in the integrity of national around 3,800, or approximately 90%, of education and training so that students, and Training Regulator Act 2011, the qualifications issued by training Australian VET providers.
+Under the National

+and Training Regulator Act 2011, the Australian Skills Quality Authority (ASQA) is responsible for ensuring quality vocational education and training so that students, employers, the community and governments have confidence in the integrity of national qualifications issued by training providers.
+ASQA is responsible for regulating around 3,800, or approximately 90%, of Australian VET providers.
 ASQA works in partnership with state-based regulators in Victoria and Western Australia to ensure a nationally consistent and quality VET system.